How to Add Google Analytics to WordPress

 Plus, with the click of a button, you can set up sophisticated tracking features such as event tracking, eCommerce tracking, form tracking, custom dimension tracking, outbound link tracking, PPC ad tracking, and much more.

 To get started, head to the Pricing page and choose the best license level for your tracking needs.
 Once your license is active, download the plugin zip file from your account page.
+Or, just getting started with Google Analytics and not sure what your tracking needs are just yet?
+You can start with the Lite version of MonsterInsights for free.

 download monsterinsights